Firesphere/silverstripe-solr-search/readme.md

 sudo bash ./install_solr_service.sh solr-8.1.0.tgz
 ```

-This will install Solr 8.1 as a service on your (virtual) machine
+This will install Solr 8.x as a service on your (virtual) machine

-### Pros

-- Schema can be altered on the fly
-- Schema management is connected to the CMS (TDB)

-### Cons

-- Managed schema changes currently get destroyed on a reconfigure

 ## Supports

+Solr4 backward compatibility is available, default support is
 Solr6 or higher

 # Test setup